Predicting Hydroxyl Mediated Nucleophilic Degradation and Molecular Stability of RNA Sequences through the Application of Deep Learning Methods: Materials and Methods

 \subsubsection{Data Processing and Overall Model Architecture}

-Data from the dataset was first mapped to vector matrices and hot encoded.
+Data from the dataset was first mapped to vector matrices and hot encoded, to ensure the data could be processed by a computer.
+Essentially, they were mapped onto a vector of the shape $1 \times n$ where $n$ is the number of possible options present for that specific feature.
+For example, since there are four nitrogenous bases, the vector shape to denote a single base was $1 \times 4$ and the total sequence vector for one strand of RNA took the shape $1 \times 4 \times 107$ (refer to Table ~\ref{tab:description} for information about the number of features).

 After splitting the training and testing data according to the specifications lined out in Section 2.1.2, the training data was augmented using the ARNiE package, the same package used to create the data in the first place.
-Finally, the resulting data was used to create the model using the architectures explained below and predictions were generated on the test data before being evaluated.
-Refer to Figure ~\ref{fig:overall}.
+Data augmentation is a technique to artificially create new training data from the existing data to improve the performance of ML models \cite{dataaug}.
+The part of the package, Vienna2, that was originally used to predicts the RNA structures for the sequences, is based off of thermodynamic experiments and finds the structure by modelling the position of the lowest possible entropy.
+To augment the data, an alternate method was employed, CONTRAfold, that uses statistical methods to predict the structure.
+Therefore, for every sequence, new structures and predicted loop types were generated, effectively allowing for the training data to be doubled.

+Finally, the resulting data was used to create the model using the architectures explained in Figure ~\ref{fig:overall} and the model was evaluated on the testing data.
+In terms of hyperparameter optimization, the number of epochs was set to 50 and the batch size was set to 64.
+K-Fold cross validation was also conducted with $k=4$.
+These values were determined through a simple grid search method to find the optimal quantity/quantity after which returns were negligible.
+An ADAM optimzer was also utilized with the learning rate set to a standard $1.0 \cdot 10^{-3}$, due to the fact that the model was running on a Tensorflow backend.